rydmike/rydmike.github.io/colorscheme.md

 ## FlexColorScheme

-**FlexColorScheme** can help you make beautiful color scheme based Flutter themes, using optional color branded surfaces.
+**FlexColorScheme** helps you make beautiful color scheme based Flutter themes, using optional color branded surfaces.
 The created themes are based on the same concept as Flutter's **ColorScheme** based themes, but with a few interesting twists and additional features.